-Villiger Group Members
+Villiger Team Members

 Georgia Jones is PhD student in the Health Sciences and Technology program at MIT.
 She received her BSc in Physics from McMaster University.
 She is currently working on developing image processing techniques for intravascular PS-OCT and reconstructing polarimetric signal from using a single input polarization state.